timthepost/tieto/README.md

 Filtering supports `=`, `<=`, `>=`, `in`, and compound clauses.
 Tieto "just works" to add semantic search to most modern documentation.

+Chunk size, et al, are configurable at runtime.

 ### Cosine Similarity & Euclidean Distance Primer